top of page

 What can you do about it?

-3. You are accidentally pressing additional keys underneath your palms
+3. You are accidentally pressing additional keys, likely underneath your palms

 You'll notice that when your hands are in place to play, there are several keys underneath your palms in both hands, and it's very easy to accidentally press down one of those keys.
 This often results in more of a honk than a squeak, or the note doesn't sound at all.